lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 To view your slides right next to each other :menuselection:`View --> Slide Sorter`.
 To rearrange your slides click and hold a slide and drag the slide between the slides you want to move to.
 To switch to an outline view of just text :menuselection:`View --> Outline`.
 To switch to an outline :menuselection:`View --> Outline`.
 To switch back to your normal view :menuselection:`View --> Normal`.

-To quit libreoffice impress press :kbd:`Control+Q`.
+To quit LibreOffice impress press :kbd:`Control+Q`.

 Screenshot
 ----------